ljherron8/recipes-analysis/index.md

   We focused on the `alpha` parameter for Ridge Regression, which controls the strength of regularization.
 Larger `alpha` values place more emphasis on shrinking coefficients toward zero, potentially smoothing out complex patterns but reducing variance.

 - **Hyperparameter Selection Method:**
-  We employed **GridSearchCV** to systematically try a range of `alpha` values.
-GridSearchCV performed cross-validation for each candidate `alpha`, allowing us to identify the value that minimized the mean squared error on the validation folds.
-This data-driven approach ensures that we don’t pick parameters arbitrarily; instead, we rely on robust statistical evidence from our training set.
+  We used **GridSearchCV** to try a range of `alpha` values.
+GridSearchCV performed cross-validation for each candidate `alpha`, helping us identify what would minimize the mean squared error.

 - **Best Hyperparameters and Model Architecture:**
   The best-performing `alpha` was selected from a range of powers of two.
-Although the exact best `alpha` was determined empirically, the key takeaway is that including some level of regularization improved the model’s stability and performance.
+Including regularization improved the model’s stability and performance.

+To conclude our analysis, we trained our model on all the data once it was properly tuned to maximize its performance on new data in the future.

 ---

 **Performance Improvements Over the Baseline:**

 Our baseline model (using just `n_steps` and `n_ingredients`) had an MSE of roughly 0.316.
-After adding meaningful features and fine-tuning hyperparameters with Ridge Regression, we achieved a comparable or slightly improved MSE, on the order of 0.315 on the test set.
-While this might seem like a negligible change numerically, there are a few important considerations:
+After adding meaningful features and fine-tuning hyperparameters with Ridge Regression, we achieved a small improved MSE,  of 0.314 on the test set.
+This is a small change, but there are still a few improvements:

 1. **Stability and Robustness:**
-   Even if the raw MSE improvement is small, the final model is more grounded in the data generating process.
-We incorporated features that represent user behaviors, nutritional preferences, and temporal factors, making the model’s reasoning more realistic and less one-dimensional.
+   Our final model incorporated features that represent user behaviors, nutritional preferences, and temporal factors, making the model’s reasoning more realistic and based in many factors and less dependent on the two previous features along.

-2. **Avoiding Overfitting:**
+2. **Added Regularization:**
-   Regularization helps ensure that the model’s performance is not just a fluke on the training set.
-Even if improvements are modest, they come with greater confidence that the model can handle new, unseen recipes more gracefully.
+   By adding regularization we showed that the model’s performance is not just a training set fluke.
+We now have more confidence that the model is not overfitted and can handle future recipes well.

-3. **Room for Future Refinement:**
+3. **Learning Experience:**
-   Identifying that more complex features and transformations produce only marginal improvements suggests that rating predictions may be inherently challenging.
-It sets the stage for exploring other modeling techniques or even incorporating more detailed textual analysis of reviews in the future.
+   By identifying that adding these features and transformations alone, only produce only small improvements we learned that rating predictions is complex and challenging.
+In the futre this serves as a springboard for ideas to better refine our model and hone in on what may drive the data.

 In summary, while our final model’s performance improvement may be modest in terms of MSE, the approach is now more attuned to the real-world processes behind recipe creation and user feedback.
-The final model, therefore, represents a more thoughtful, data-aware attempt at predicting what makes a recipe truly shine.
+Even though there is plenty of room for potential improvement, the final model, has more of the right ingredients to predict what makes a recipe truly shine.